 Using UX research to discover if a business has a viable MVP

-This case study is for a real paying client at thestartupfactory.tech, but the names of the business and the people are changed for anonymity.
+This case study is for a real paying client at thestartupfactory.tech in October 2019, but the names of the business and the people are changed for anonymity.

 A small business owner, Billy, came to us to see if we could turn his profitable 1-man band into a viable tech product business.
 "Loans 'r' Us" helps other small businesses secure funding for various needs.